 - Library events: All the region’s library systems present a robust program of free events for kids (and adults.)
 All the library systems are closed a few days for the holidays, so visit each website for the calendar: Durham County Library, Wake County Public Libraries, Chapel Hill Public Library, and Orange County Public Library.

-- First Day Hikes: All North Carolina state parks are hosting free guided hikes on January 1st.
+- First Day Hikes: Many North Carolina state parks are hosting free guided hikes on January 1st.
 Follow the above link to learn about the parks in the Triangle and what they’re doing.
-Some of the hikes will be too much for small kids.
+Some of the hikes might be too much for small kids.

 - North Carolina Museum of Art: This museum is always free to visit.
 Follow the above link for information on free family-friendly tours.